jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Cinderella soon forgot about the fancy ball, and instead sung the music of freedom in a choir of equals, that went something like this:

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach" target="_blank" class="button small">Reader</a>

 _Les Miserables is a story of antagonists, protagonists, and especially extras singing about becoming player gods.
 Notice after a new philosophy clicked, they made it real with that lever of power called a musket.
-Credit: [Civilization 6](https://www.youtube.com/watch?v=MD9druFjSkg) and [Les Miserables](https://www.youtube.com/watch?v=1q82twrdr0U)._
+Credit: [Civilization 6](https://www.youtube.com/watch?v=MD9druFjSkg) and [Les Miserables](https://www.youtube.com/watch?v=1q82twrdr0U)._ [Reader Mode.](https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach)

 Revolution spread people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The dark majic of fake holiness was exposed, and the royal Death Star rulebook was destroyed.